 Producer involvement in studies: Involve 10 additional producers in designing and implementing studies to insure the information meets the needs of producers and is transferred to a larger audience.

-Hands-on teaching: Provide participants with a deeper understanding of the concepts of multi-species grazing by teaching what they have learned to the public and their peers at 3 tours held one per year beginning in 2005.
+Hands-on teaching: Provide participants with a deeper understanding of the concepts of multi-species grazing by teaching what they have learned to the public and their peers at 3 tours held each year beginning in 2005.

 Forage quality: Determine if forage quality is adequate to meet animal nutritional needs at various stages of plant growth and biological stages of the livestock species used.

 Livestock management: Evaluate the effectiveness of each livestock species in utilizing each noxious weed species.
 Determine the most appropriate livestock species to be used at different stages of growth for each noxious weed.
-Gain knowledge of when, how much and how often to graze the target plant species for maximum impact on them while having minimum impact on the desirable species.
+Gain knowledge of when, how much, and how often to graze the animals to have the maximum impact on the weeds with minimum impact on the desirable species.

 Secondary compounds: Determine if there are any secondary compounds that may inhibit the utilization of the noxious weeds, as well as the impact on soils and plant germination.

-Professional publications: Publish information and results of the study in two professional journals and two regional media publications.
+Professional publications: Publish information and results of the study in 2 professional journals and 2 regional media publications.